Casus Belli Engineering

 "It is incredibly frustrating watching all this happen.
 My job today (I am now working on software verification and validation) is to solve problems that can be traced directly back to the use of purely imperative languages with poorly defined semantics like C and C++.
 (The situation is a little better with Java, but not much.)
 But, of course, the obvious solution (to use non-imperative languages with well defined semantics like Lisp) is not an option.
 I can't even say the word Lisp without cementing my reputation as a crazy lunatic who thinks Lisp is the Answer to Everything.
 So I keep my mouth shut (mostly) and watch helplessly as millions of tax dollars get wasted.
 (I would pin some hope on a wave of grass-roots outrage over this blatant waste of money coming to the rescue, but, alas, on the scale of outrageous waste that happens routinely in government endeavors this is barely a blip.)"

-The manifesto did not invent better practices.
+The manifesto did not invent iterative thinking.
 It provided a casus belli.
 It gave people permission to replace existing processes by framing those processes as the source of failure.
 The actual problems (poor requirements gathering, lack of customer access, inadequate testing, unrealistic schedules, management dysfunction) were not addressed.
 Instead, "waterfall" became the scapegoat, and killing it became the solution.

 This is textbook Girardian scapegoating.
 The community (software industry) faced crisis (failing projects).
 A victim was selected (waterfall/heavyweight processes).
 The victim was assigned guilt through repeated assertion.
 The victim was destroyed (organizations abandoned existing processes).
 Social cohesion was restored (everyone is now "Agile").
-The actual problems persisted, but the ritual had been completed.
-Now we are in the age of Super ICs, and all management is abhorred, cycle repeats.
+The actual problems persisted, but the ritual had been completed (see [5], [6]).

-Agile succeeded not because it was right, but because it performed the scapegoat mechanism perfectly.
+Agile succeeded at movement scale not because it introduced unprecedented engineering ideas, but because it performed the scapegoat mechanism perfectly.
 It identified a plausible enemy, constructed its guilt, and offered itself as salvation.
-That the enemy was largely fictional and the salvation was mostly rebranded existing practices did not matter.
+That the "new" core was often a rebranding of existing iterative practices did not matter (see [1], [2], [4]).
 The ritual worked.
 The scapegoat died.
 The narrative won.

 Why It Works

-Casus Belli Engineering works because it exploits cognitive biases and organizational dynamics:
+Casus Belli Development works because it exploits cognitive biases and organizational dynamics:

 Availability bias: The recent failure is vivid and memorable.
 The years of the foundation working correctly are abstract and forgotten.
 The broken feature becomes the "proof" of systemic problems.